-For no overly apparent reason, a 1971 John Wayne interview from Playboy magazine has found itself making the rounds on social media, and not for the best of reasons.
+For no overtly apparent reason, a 1971 John Wayne interview from Playboy magazine has found itself making the rounds on social media, and not for the most heartwarming of reasons.
 The rather candid interview reveals that the actor and director — who starred in more than 170 films during his lifetime — was a racist and homophobe.
 What a legacy to leave behind, huh?

-As many previously had to clue as to the actor’s deep-seated prejudices, Twitter has been having a field day with the revelation.
-Plenty of people are responding to the interview, including American comedian Patton Oswalt, who wrote, quoting the John Wayne interview, “‘If it’s supposed to be a black character, naturally I use a black actor’ was as ‘woke’ as John Wayne got, I guess.”
+Many previously had no clue as to the actor’s deep-seated prejudices, though Twitter has had a field day with the revelation.
+Plenty of notable people responded to the interview, including American comedian Patton Oswalt, who wrote, quoting the John Wayne interview, “‘If it’s supposed to be a black character, naturally I use a black actor’ was as ‘woke’ as John Wayne got, I guess.”

 Jesus fuck, John Wayne was a straight up piece of shit

 Early in the John Wayne interview, the actor, known for his many Western genre films, complains about “perverted” movies coming out of Hollywood, including Easy Rider and Midnight Cowboy.
 He calls the latter — in which Jon Voigt plays a young guy who moves to New York City to become a hustler — “a story about two fags.”

 Among the most ridiculously racist things found in the John Wayne interview is this: “I believe in white supremacy until the blacks are educated to a point of responsibility.
 I don’t believe in giving authority and positions of leadership and judgment to irresponsible people.”